 unusual changes in the temperature

-A home with a freezing bathroom or an unusual warm temperature can be really uncomfortable.
+A home with a freezing bathroom or an unusually warm temperature can be really uncomfortable.
 It is important to have all your senses alert when walking into a room for the first time.